ArrrrWeBeAnneBonny/Photogallery/README.md

 # Anne Bonny - Hipcamp.com Photogallery Service

 Hipcamp.com is an ecommerce website that tailors to landowners and campers.
 On hipcamp.com, users can post parts of their land for consumers to "rent" for a few nights, much like AirBnB.
 But unlikely AirBnB, consumers are not renting homes, or appartments, but the land in a (hopefully) secluded area for them and some company to enjoy on a camping holiday.

-For Hack Reactors Front End Capstone (FEC) Project, we (the group Anne Bonny), have been tasked with recreating a faithful item page, using modern front-end applications like React, and AWS for deployment.
+For Hack Reactors Front End Capstone (FEC) Project, we (the Anne Bonny group) was tasked with recreating a faithful item page, using modern front-end applications like React, Node, and MongoDB, as well as utalizing AWS for deployment.
 My Service is the "Photogallery".
-This service is in charge of the interactive image carousel that all item pages have.
-On this service, users can scroll through, and "like" images, as well as quickly post them on several social media website (FB, Insta, Twitter, Pintrest).
+This service is in charge of the interactive image carousel that all campsite pages have.
+On this service, users can scroll through images that "users" have upload, "like" images, and quickly post them on several social media website (FB, Insta, Twitter, Pintrest).

 ## Related Projects